 Prominent lips are reduced by first determining the degree of prominence and removing the portion of the lip which is creating overemphasis.
 Dr. Shah prefers scars that are concealed on the inside of the lip hiding any signs of surgery.

 Lip reduction is performed to reduce an overly prominent lip.
 Some patients are born with prominent lips that draw too much attention to their appearance.
 This can be seen in some ethnic patients such as African American, Filipino, Asian, Hispanic.
 In addition, the lips of some patients who have had permanent filler injected such as silicone or Artefill can leave a very unnatural appearance.
 Often times lip reduction can help restore the lip to a more normal contour.

-How much time is required for recovery?
+How much time is required for recovery from Lip Reduction Treatment?